The Pros and Cons of ESOPs

 ✅ Pro: Independence, Upside, and Flexibility

-Unlike an outright third-party sale, an ESOP transaction can help ensure continuity of leadership while maintaining the legacy of a business.
+Unlike an outright third-party sale, an ESOP transaction can help ensure leadership continuity while preserving a business's legacy.
 Sales of minority interests are common, and shareholders are still entitled to capital gains tax deferrals, provided that at least 30% of the company is sold to an employee trust.

 Even in the event of a majority or 100% ESOP sale, a company’s board of directors will continue to operate the business.
 In all scenarios, selling shareholders can maintain meaningful roles with their companies.
 That keeps founders and key family business members engaged.